gardener/gardener/docs/usage/containerd-registry-configuration.md

 ### The registry-cache Extension

-[Configuring `containerd` registries for a Shoot](#configuring-containerd-registries-for-a-shoot) is not the recommended approach for configuring a pull through cache for a Shoot.
+[Configuring `containerd` registries for a Shoot](#configuring-containerd-registries-for-a-shoot) won't be the recommended approach for configuring a pull through cache for a Shoot in near future.
 There is a Gardener-native extension named [registry-cache](https://github.com/gardener/gardener-extension-registry-cache) that manages a pull through cache for a Shoot using the upstream [distribution/distribution](https://github.com/distribution/distribution) project.

 > Note: The [registry-cache](https://github.com/gardener/gardener-extension-registry-cache) extension is currently under active development and not recommended for productive usage.